Who's lunch when CEOs schmooze NGOs at Davos?

 “What’s most important is not what happens at Davos but what happens afterwards,” he said.

-Greenpeace announced in Davos that an online public vote had chosen Royal Dutch Shell (RDSa.L) as this year's Public Eye award for "worst company", while a jury award went to U.S. bank Goldman Sachs (GS.N). www.publiceye.ch/en/vote/
+Greenpeace announced in Davos that an online public vote had chosen Royal Dutch Shell as this year’s Public Eye award for “worst company”, while a jury award went to U.S. bank Goldman Sachs.

 “It makes good business sense to care about the environment,” Tercek said.
 “It doesn’t cost that much more to do it right.
 It might even speed you up.”

-David Jones, chief executive of advertising firm Havas EURC.PA, said most companies had moved beyond the “green-washing” epitomized by oil giant BP’s (BP.N) attempt to rebrand itself Beyond Petroleum that ultimately crumbled after the Gulf of Mexico oil spill.
+David Jones, chief executive of advertising firm Havas , said most companies had moved beyond the “green-washing” epitomised by oil giant BP’s attempt to rebrand itself Beyond Petroleum that ultimately crumbled after the Gulf of Mexico oil spill.

 “The more progressive CEOs get the fact that business needs to change,” he said.
 “In the new world, the price of doing well is doing good.
 My advice is move fast, be honest and don’t think for one second you can cover things up.”

-Rhonda Zygocki, responsible for government and public affairs at oil major Chevron (CVX.N), agreed: “The social performance of our companies is becoming much more important than our operating performance.”
+Rhonda Zygocki, responsible for government and public affairs at oil major Chevron, agreed: “The social performance of our companies is becoming much more important than our operating performance.”

-But Barbara Stocking, head of British-based anti-poverty group Oxfam, which has partnered with Anglo-Dutch consumer goods group Unilever (ULVR.L), says NGOs still have to be on their guard.
+But Barbara Stocking, head of British-based anti-poverty group Oxfam, which has partnered with Anglo-Dutch consumer goods group Unilever, says NGOs still have to be on their guard.

 “You have to be very clear about your principles or there is a danger of being co-opted,” she said.

-Tercek of The Nature Conservancy shares those fears: “The world needs skeptics, it needs watchdogs.
+Tercek of The Nature Conservancy shares those fears: “The world needs sceptics, it needs watchdogs.
 We might be taken advantage of.
 I don’t think you can wear both hats.”

 And Naidoo of Greenpeace still has his reservations about the merits of pacing the overheated corridors of the WEF.